Convicted Ponzi Schemer & Rogue UM Booster Nevin Shapiro Released From Prison

 MIAMI (CBSMiami) – Rogue University of Miami athletics booster and convicted Ponzi schemer Nevin Shapiro is out of federal prison, seven years earlier than expected and now in home confinement.

-As first reported by Yahoo Sports, Shapiro will be monitored under home confinement where he will serve the rest of his sentence.
+As first reported by Yahoo Sports, Shapiro will be monitored under home confinement where he will serve the rest of his 20-year sentence for fleecing investigators in a $930 million Ponzi scheme.

+He was convicted on one count of securities fraud and one count of money laundering, and ordered to pay nearly $83 million in restitution.

 He is currently at the home of a family member, according to Yahoo.
 He must wear an ankle monitor and undergo random drug testing.
 He will be allowed to have a job, but will have to continue to repay remaining restitution to his victims.